Nuclearfossil/ProgrammingInCPP/README.md

   - Gotchas
 - The process of actually building a console application.
   - Different build types (Debug, Release, Release with Debug symbols)
-- Some Libraries
-  - STL and STL-like libraries
-  - Header only vs. Static Libs vs. DLLs

 ### Memory and Pointers